srynobio/vmccl/README.md

 Lightweight command line implementation of the VMC SHA-512 algorithm to allow rapid digest generation and comparison from fasta files, STDIN or text blob.

 **Please keep in mind this tool only implements the VMC Sequence digest aspect of the entire [VMC model](https://docs.google.com/document/d/12E8WbQlvfZWk5NrxwLytmympPby6vsv60RxCeD5wc1E/edit).
-No JSON files are created or validated.**
+A VMC Bundle and JSON file is not generated or validated.**

 ```
 $> vmccl -h